Cryo-CMOS Data Converters for Quantum Computing

 Prayag Wakale | Filip Tavernier

-Cryo-CMOS circuits for the Einstein Telescope
+Cryo-CMOS Circuits for the Einstein Telescope

 Quantum and cryogenic circuits